-Vanilla Ink takes the time to pair you with the mentor that will most benefit your practice.
-The mentor will be not necessarily by industry specific to offer a broad range of experience and skills.
-The Inker will have minimum 9 hours of one-to-one bespoke mentoring to support their place on the programme.
-The Inkers are also expected to take part in peer support mentoring sessions where you will work with the others in the group, to facilitate and support each other during Vanilla Ink.
+Vanilla Ink takes the time to pair you with a mentor that will most benefit your practice based on your application.
+Your mentor will not necessarily be industry specific, but be tailored to your needs to offer a broad range of experience and skills.
+The Inker will have minimum 9 hours of one-to-one, bespoke mentoring to support their place on the programme and will be assigned their mentor at the beginning of the course.
+The Inkers are also expected to take part in Critical Response, a peer to peer support session, where you will work with the 'Inker' group to facilitate and encourage each other during the Vanilla Ink programme.

 Kirsty Stewart Inker of 2014

 'My Mentor was the perfect match - he gave insight into pricing, and my target market that I would have never had.'

 We have also worked with Professor Mike Press, Hazel White of Service Design agency Open Change, Jeweller Jane Gowans, Service designer Lauren Currie, Ink Evangelist Joanna Basford, Jewellery boutique owner Sarah Hutchison of SH Jewellery, Alec Farmer from Trakke Bags and Elspeth Bennie Blacksmith